xiaoxiae/videos/WORKFLOW.md

 	- playlist
 	- "show more":
 		- language (english)
+		- license (standard YouTube)
 2. step:
+	- subtitles: from file
 	- final screen - import from the previous video
-	- subtitles: from file
 4. step:
 	- make the video public